INSIDE: Insider’s Guide – What to expect when you book one of the Santa Claus Village Hotel Cabins

 Please advise the reception by phone or email if you will be a late arrival, although the Santa Holiday Village reception is open 24 hours.

-If you arrive before 4pm check in, you can leave your luggage at reception.
+If you arrive at Santa’s village hotel before 4pm check in, you can leave your luggage at reception.

 They’ll tag it, and transfer it to your room at no extra charge.

-It’s then time to start exploring the Santa Village and surrounds.
+It’s then time to start exploring the Santas Village Finland and surrounds.

 Pick up your room keys after 4pm.